 5. Consistent Design

-Your presentation’s design must be consistent across all slides.
-Colors, fonts, and brand elements should appear to follow the same rules from beginning to end.
+Your presentation design must be consistent across all slides.
+Color scheme, fonts, and brand elements should appear to follow the same rules from beginning to end.

 If you have a branding guide, use it as a starting point for designing presentations.
-In the absence of one, let your topic and audience demographic be the basis of your design decisions.
+In the absence of one, let your topic and audience demographic be the basis of your decisions and visual consistency.
 (Need help creating a branding guide?
 Download a free step-by-step guide!)

 Just because you can do something in a presentation doesn’t mean you should.
-There’s no need to use all the free clipart or showcase your wide variety of fonts.
+There’s no need to use all the free clipart and stock photos or showcase your wide variety of font combinations.
 Resist the temptation to add too many animations, transitions, and sound effects.

-A professional-looking design gives you authority.
-Things like careful alignment, thoughtfully selected graphics, and highly readable elements make your presentation much more believable.
+A professional-looking presentation template gives you authority.
+Things like careful alignment, thoughtfully selected graphics, powerful visuals, color palette of your brand, and highly readable elements make your presentation much more believable.

 There will be technical difficulties and little bloopers now and then.
 But poise can be practiced.
 Learn to chuckle at your own mistakes because the show must go on!